paulosimao/netcluster/README.md

 ##### Relevant Interface:

-###### BOTH:
- - `dumptoconsole` - Variable that if set to true will dump to console every message received.
-Works on both server and client.

 ###### Local Server:

 - `start: function ()` : Initiate local server and binds it to the associated path.